Cloudflare-native · Live

 Read-only tools by default

 All eight MCP tools are read-only.
 This directly mitigates MCP "tool poisoning" — an attacker who gains access to the server cannot write, modify, or delete knowledge.
+The guardrail also governs MCP and agent tool calls: tool-poisoning detection runs at the /v1/guard/tools endpoint before any tool is invoked.

-Least-privilege · no write surface
+Least-privilege · no write surface · tool-call guardrail

 Triple-layer scope isolation